Current list of donors to the IMS.

 The IMS Gift Membership Program provides IMS memberships and journals for statisticians and probabilists in regions of the world where payments in hard currency would impose a difficult financial burden.

-The New Researcher Travel Award Fund will be used to fund travel and possibly other expenses to present a paper or a poster at an IMS sponsored or co-sponsored meeting for those who otherwise would not be able to attend the meeting.
+The IMS New Researcher Travel Award Fund will be used to fund travel and possibly other expenses to present a paper or a poster at an IMS sponsored or co-sponsored meeting for those who otherwise would not be able to attend the meeting.

-The Peter Hall Prize will be given annually to one or more active researchers in statistics, broadly construed within 8 years of completion of a Ph.D.
+The Peter Gavin Hall IMS Early Career Prize Fund is an endowment fund that provides a financial prize given annually to one or more active researchers in statistics, broadly construed, within eight years of completion of a Ph.D.
 The award is intended to recognize excellence in research and research potential.

 The Schramm Lecture Fund was created jointly by the IMS and the Bernoulli Society.
 The lecture in probability and stochastic processes is named in honor of Oded Schramm.
-The lecture will be given annually and will be featured at meetings (co)-sponsored by the IMS or the Bernoulli Society with a strong attendance by researchers in probability and stochastic processes.
+The lecture will be given annually and will be featured at meetings co-sponsored by the IMS or the Bernoulli Society with strong attendance by researchers in probability and stochastic processes.

-The Tweedie New Researcher Award Fund was originally set up with funds donated by Richard L. Tweedie’s friends and family.
+The IMS Tweedie New Researcher Award Fund was originally set up with funds donated by Richard L. Tweedie’s friends and family.
 Funds are used to fund the travel of the Tweedie New Researcher Award recipient to attend the IMS New Researchers Conference and to present the Tweedie New Researcher Invited Lecture.